AblingerOscar/tf-rock-paper-scissor/README.md

 [akshaybahadur21/Emojinator](https://github.com/akshaybahadur21/Emojinator/tree/master/Rock_Paper_Scissor_Lizard_Spock/RPS_data).

 Simply execute `sh get_training_data.sh` and wait for it to be done.
-Sadly, we found that downloading them parallely (using `curl --parallel`) results in many of them being corrupted, so this step takes a very long time.
+Sadly, we found that downloading them in parallel (using `curl --parallel`) results in many of them being corrupted, so this step takes a very long time.

+Alternatively, you can navigate to the repository and download the images from there directly.

 ### Step 2: Starting the docker containers